How to cover all the bases with a land rental agreement

 Do your research

 Know what you’re renting.
 Find out the background of the property to avoid any surprises later.
-If there are liens against the property or if criminal activity has happened on the land, there's a possibility the property will be seized from the owner, also leaving you without rental land.
+If there are liens against the property or if criminal activity has happened on the land, the property may be seized from the owner, leaving you without rental land.

-This is also why it's essential for you as a renter to register the lease against the title, since in most provinces, what you see in the title is what you get.
+This is also why it's essential for you as a renter to register the lease against the title.
+In most provinces, what you see in the title is what you get.

-Overall, Steele and Kusch agree that having a detailed land rental agreement will help protect your considerable investment in the land you're farming.
+Overall, Steele says that having a detailed land rental agreement will help protect your considerable investment in the land you're farming.

 Once an initial agreement between the landowner and renter is reached, it’s time to get the details down in writing.
 Visit a lawyer to ensure the document is binding and nothing has been overlooked.
 You can also check out online resources.
-Steel and Kusch say to make sure any resources are applicable for your province.
+Steele says to make sure any resources are applicable for your province.
 If not, the agreement won’t help settle any disputes.

 Article by: Craig Lester